 Outreach

-Outreach is the work that we do to ensure all UNH Law community members know who The SHARPP Center is and what our services are.
-Want to get to know The SHARPP Center's Expanded Services Coordinator, Caroline Young?
+Outreach is the work that we do to ensure all UNH Law community members know who the SHARPP Center is and what our services are.
+Want to get to know the SHARPP Center's Expanded Services Coordinator, Caroline Young?
 Want to invite Caroline to your next student org meeting or class for a 20-30 minute presentation on The SHARPP Center's services at Law?
 Email Caroline to grab a coffee/tea with Caroline or book a "SHARPP at Law" presentation (in-person or virtual)!

 Prevention Programming

-In addition to The SHARPP Center's direct services and outreach, The SHARPP Center is now offering prevention programming for UNH Law.
-Read more about The SHARPP Center's vision for a UNH free from violence and the importance of prevention programming here.
-Caroline Young, Expanded Services Coordinator, has designed 3 different programs specifically for UNH Law:
+In addition to the SHARPP Center's advocacy services and outreach, the SHARPP Center is now offering prevention programming for UNH Law.
+Read more about the SHARPP Center's vision for a UNH free from violence and the importance of prevention programming here.
+To request one of the Law-customized programs created by our Expanded Services Coordinator, Caroline Young, or one of our other programs for your student organization, classroom, or department please fill out our Program Request Form by clicking the button below.

 Awareness Campaigns